At the time of the last census…

-The census is a once-in-a-decade survey that provides the most accurate estimate of all the people and households in England and Wales.
+The census is a once-in-a-decade survey that gives us the most accurate estimate of all the people and households in England and Wales.
 The information you give helps decide how services are planned and funded in your local area.
 This could mean things like doctors’ surgeries, housing or new bus routes.

 It asks questions about you and your household to build a picture of all of us.
-It looks at who we are, and how we live.
+It looks at who we are and how we live.
 There’s no other survey that gives as much information about our society and future needs.

 When is it happening?